9 Types of Logos and How to Use Them Effectively

 Wordmarks (a.k.a. logotypes) consist of the company’s name, written in a certain typeface.
 While this may sound very straightforward, as Steve Jobs said, “Simple can be harder than complex.”
 To successfully learn how to design a logo, you need to pay extra attention to every little detail.

-If you’re going for a wordmark, there are a few routes you can take.
+If you’re going for a wordmark—or text logo, here are a few routes you can take.
 Some brands create a custom typeface especially for their logo, like Coca-Cola.
 However, this takes time and requires the skills of a professional designer.
 Alternatively, you can choose a logo font that reflects your brand’s vibe.
 Modern logo designs, for example, will generally use a sleek sans serif font, while trendy logo designs might require more elaborate typefaces.
 Consider whether to go for all caps, small letters or a mix, as well as add any special characters or color to your logo.

 A wordmark is a great choice for brands with catchy names, or those that want to get their name out into the world, as their logo will appear throughout all their marketing materials.